tokuhirom/Perl-Build/README.md

     If you want to use patchperl plugins, please google "PERL5\_PATCHPERL\_PLUGIN".

+- What's difference between perlbrew?

+    [perlbrew](http://search.cpan.org/perldoc?perlbrew) is a perl5 installation manager.
+But perl-build is a simple perl5 compilation and installation assistant tool.
+    It makes perl5 installation easily.
+That's all. perl-build doesn't care user's environment.

+    So, perl-build is just a installer.

 # THANKS TO

 Most of the code was taken from [App::perlbrew](http://search.cpan.org/perldoc?App::perlbrew).